-ProfileLaura Goldin is Associate Professor of the Practice at Brandeis University, Associate Director of the Environmental Studies Program and Director of the Environmental Internship Program.
+ProfileLaura Goldin is Professor of the Practice at Brandeis University, Associate Director of the Environmental Studies Program, Director of the Environmental Internship Program and an award-winning teacher.
 Her courses and programs have helped lead the way in developing hands-on experiential learning that engages students directly in tackling current challenges in meaningful and sustaining collaborations with community partners.
 Her students have worked with local non-profits and tenants to reduce lead exposures in low income housing, assess toxic exposures to immigrant nail salon workers, create community gardens with public housing residents and educational public school gardens with K-12 children and teachers, and engaged with students in other projects and research to promote environmental health, access to healthy food and open space and community sustainability and social justice.
 In Goldin’s “Greening the Ivory Tower” course, students design and implement sustainability projects that create long-term improvement to the campus and community environment http://www.brandeis.edu/programs/environmental/undergrad/greeningcourse/index.html

 Laura Goldin also offers the immersive Environmental Health and Justice “Justice Brandeis Semester”, a hands-on, multi-disciplinary, community-engaged learning program. http://www.brandeis.edu/jbs/pastprograms/f2011/index.html